chesleybrown/portfolio/README.md

 1. Copy `.env.dist` to `.env`
 1. Set all the ENV vars in `.env`
-1. Run `grunt server` to start the server.
+1. Run `npm run grunt server` to start the server.

 ## Running Tests
 To execute all the tests, just run: